WinVector/vtreat/extras/ModelingPipelines.md

     ##           1           2           3           4           5           6
     ## -0.47525463  0.37781506  0.10450622  0.31710969  0.37555403  0.02842425

 This pipeline is just a list of steps and values with some extra class annotations.
-It can be saved.
+The pipeline can be saved, and contains the required parameters in lists.

 ``` r
 saveRDS(pipeline, "pipeline.RDS")
 ```

 And this time the processing pipeline can be read back and used as follows.

 ``` r
 # Fresh R session , not part of this markdown